The EU Artificial Intelligence Act: A tl;dr

 • Minimal risk: Generally benign activities that don't need to be regulated

-The EU AI Act doesn’t regulate “unacceptable risk” applications of AI, and that’s because these are now banned in Europe.
-This includes real-time facial recognition in public spaces or “social scoring,” which involves classifying individuals or groups for unequal treatment, and real-time biometric identification for law enforcement purposes (sometimes known as predictive policing).
+"Unacceptable risk" AI uses are banned outright in Europe.
+This includes real-time facial recognition in public spaces, social scoring systems, and real-time biometric identification for law enforcement purposes (sometimes known as (predictive policing).

-It also doesn’t regulate “minimal-risk” activities like spam filters or AI-enabled video games.
-Right now, that includes a majority of the AI applications currently available on the EU market.
+"Minimal-risk" activities like spam filters and AI-enabled video games face no regulation.
+These represent the majority of AI applications currently on the EU market.

 Developers and vendors of AI applications are known as "providers" under the EU AI Act.
 Any legal or natural persons that use AI in a professional way are considered a "user" or "deployer."

-• Data governance to verify all training, validation, and testing datasets
+• Data governance: Verification that training, validation, and testing datasets meet quality and integrity standards

 Failure to meet these requirements could lead to being cut off from the European market as well as steep fines.
 Fines will likely vary, depending on the company size, from 7.5 million euros or 1.5% of annual turnover to 35 million euros or 7% of annual turnover.